Helm

-This page shows how to use Helm to operate Hive on MR3 on Kubernetes with multiple nodes.
-By following the instruction, the user will learn:
+This page shows how to use Helm and a pre-built Docker image available at DockerHub in order to operate Hive on MR3 on Kubernetes with multiple nodes.
+By following the instructions, the user will learn:

 - how to start Metastore